Character Name: J Watson

 J is friendly and open but tends to offer medical observations on people around her.
 Just as Deb (Seer) has to refrain from 'reading' others, J is trying to learn not to diagnose everyone she meets especially when she is dealing with non-metahumans.
 She has begun to worry others might see her as intruding or meddling.
 If what she finds is something minor, a cold or a splitter, she can easily keep it to herself, but, should discover something serious, she feels that it is her duty to inform whoever it might be.
 This tendency was what got her into trouble with Perseverance when she diagnosed a member with stage 4 cancer.
 Her Grumpus insists in the future that it might be wiser in the future to pass someone a note advising they seek medical help.

 J is very aware of her powers and knows what can happen is someone decides they want to control her.
 She is afraid of letting anyone else outside the Minuteman teams know about what she can do.
-She really fears being kidnapped again.
-She also desparately wants to help as many people as she can but people have to understand that she has limits … though no one in the government believes her, except Nat.
+She really fears being kidnapped again but not for the reasons one would expect..
+She desparately wants to help as many people as she can but people have to understand that she has limits … though no one in the government believes her, except Nat.